Les brigands: English versions

 The piece was translated in three acts as The Brigands by English dramatist W. S. Gilbert and published by Boosey in 1871 but was not performed until 9 May 1889 at the Casino Theatre, New York City, starring Edwin Stevens as Falsacappa (the brigand chieftain), Lillian Russell as Fiorella, Fred Solomon as Pietro (the brigand lieutenant), Henry Hallam as the Duke, and Fanny Rice as Fragoletto, with an American tour thereafter.
 Its British premiere was on 2 September 1889 at the Theatre Royal, Plymouth, soon transferring to the Avenue Theatre in London, beginning 16 September 1889, running for about 16 nights until 12 October.
 It then toured, starring Hallam Mostyn as Falsacappa, H. Lingard as Pietro, Frank Wensley as Fragoletto, Agnes Dellaporte as Fiorella, Marie Luella as the Princess of Granada, and Geraldine St. Maur as Fiametta.

 Gilbert was displeased with his own work, which he had created merely to secure the British copyright, and he attempted to prevent its performance in London, without success.
 He also objected to new songs inserted in the piece but written by another lyricist.
 Gilbert's arch lyrics pleased operetta audiences, who were delighted to accept a rough-and-tumble pirate band speaking impeccable drawing room English while describing dastardly deeds to gavottes and musical romps in three-quarter time.
 Many of the characters and situations in the piece are echoed in Gilbert and Sullivan's The Pirates of Penzance (1879) and The Gondoliers (1889).

-Meanwhile, another English version by H. S. Leigh had been presented at the Globe Theatre in London under the name Falsacappa, beginning on 13 September 1875.
+Another English version by H. S. Leigh had been presented at the Globe Theatre in London under the name Falsacappa, beginning on 13 September 1875.
 Camille Dubois starred as Fragoletto, Julia Vokins was the Princess of Granada and Nelly Bromley was the Prince of Popoli.
 This version had also been given an 1871 performance in London.